There is a limit on the number of bedrooms housing benefit will pay for, if you're renting from:

 - a registered housing association

-The limit does not apply to tenants of pensionable age and the same rules already apply to most private tenants.
+The limit does not apply to tenants of pensionable age; the same rules already apply to most private tenants.

-The size of accommodation you can receive housing benefit for is based on the number of people living with you in your home.
-One bedroom is allowed for each of the following category:
+The size of accommodation you can receive housing benefit for is based on the number of people living in your home with you.
+We allow one bedroom for each of the following categories: